jastisriradheshyam/sangraham/content/docs/kubernetes/daemon-set.md

 +++

 - A DaemonSet ensures that all or some nodes run a copy of a pod.
-- Got Stabe in K8 version 1.7
+- Got Stable in K8 version 1.7

 ```yaml
 apiVersion: apps/v1